What Is Bowel (Intestinal) Obstruction?

 Approximately 25 percent of intestinal obstructions are large bowel obstructions.

-Causes of large bowel obstructions include:
+18 common causes of large bowel obstructions include:

 - Abnormal intestinal physiology